mmmaurer/perspective_argument_retrieval/README.md

 # Repository for GESIS-DSM at The Perspective Argument Retrieval Shared Task 2024:
 This repository contains the code for the [perspective argument retrieval shared task](https://blubberli.github.io/perspective-argument-retrieval.github.io/index.html) contribution from the GESIS data science methods team.
-Find the associated system description paper here [NOTE: publication will be linked as soon as it is available].
+Find the associated system description paper [here](https://aclanthology.org/2024.argmining-1.18/).

 The system employs a three-step pipeline to retrieve relevant arguments given a query text and a queried socio-cultural attribute.